Atchub1/PyCitySchools/README.md

 # PyCitySchools
-I have aggregated district-wide standardized test results for Py City Schools to showcase obvious trends in school performance.
+I have aggregated district-wide standardized test results for Py City Schools to showcase trends in school performance.

 The notebook includes the following
 1. District Summary